Gordian adjacency for torus knots: Introduction

-As a consequence of Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b} Gordian adjacency and Gordian distance for torus knots of a fixed index are completely described, i.e.\ if a natural number $a$ is fixed, then for all $b,c$ coprime to $a$.
-Hence where the second equation follows from the Milnor conjecture, which determines the unknotting number of torus knots, see equation (\ref{equnknottinNrTorusKnot}).
-For torus knots $T(a,b)$ and $T(c,d)$ of different indices it is in general not clear how Gordian adjacency is characterized in terms of $a,b,c,$ and $d$.
-Theorem~\ref{thm:T(2,n)<T(3,m)} provides such a characterization for the case of indices $2$ and $3$. \begin{Remark} To completely determine Gordian adjacency for torus knots of indices $2$ and $3$, it remains to check which $T(3,m)$ are Gordian adjacent to torus knots of index 2.
-Using signatures it is easy to prove that if a torus knot $T$ is adjacent to a torus knot of index $2$, then $T$ is $T(3,4)$, $T(3,5)$ or $T(2,n)$ for some $n$, see Section~\ref{sec:LTS}.
-We conjecture that $T(3,4)$ and $T(3,5)$ cannot occur and, more generally, that a torus knot cannot be Gordian adjacent to a torus knot of strictly smaller index. \end{Remark}
+where the second equation follows from the Milnor conjecture, which determines the unknotting number of torus knots, see equation \eqref{equnknottinNrTorusKnot}.
+For torus knots $T(a,b)$ and $T(c,d)$ of different braid indices, it is in general not clear how Gordian adjacency is characterized in terms of $a,b,c,$ and $d$.
+Theorem~\ref{thm:T(2,n)<T(3,m)} provides such a characterization for the case of braid index $2$ and $3$.

+\begin{Remark} To completely determine Gordian adjacency for torus knots of braid index $2$ and $3$, additionally to Theorem~\ref{thm:T(2,n)<T(3,m)}, one has to show that no torus knot of braid index 3 is adjacent to a torus knot of braid index 2.
+More generally, Borodzik and Livingston show that a torus knot cannot be Gordian adjacent to a torus knot of strictly smaller braid index~\cite{BorodzikLivingston_13Ar}.
+For this, they use a semicontinuity property that they prove using the Heegaard Floer correction term $d$---a Spin$^c$-3-manifold invariant which was defined by Ozsv{\'a}th and Szab{\'o}~\cite{OzsvathSzabo_03_AbsolutlyGradedFloerHomologies}.
+Using signature obstructions one can only partially prove this result, see Section~\ref{sec:LTS}. \end{Remark}

 An obvious motivation for finding Gordian adjacencies is that, by definition, every Gordian adjacency determines the Gordian distance of the involved knots.
-But Gordian adjacencies can also lead to good estimates of Gordian distances between nonadjacent torus knots.
-For example, the adjacencies $T(2,7)\leq_gT(2,9)$ and $T(2,7)\leq_gT(3,5)$ yield
+However, Gordian adjacencies can also lead to good estimates of Gordian distances between non-adjacent torus knots.
+For example, the adjacencies $T(2,7)\leq_GT(2,9)$ and $T(2,7)\leq_GT(3,5)$ yield

-The converse inequality can be proven using signatures, thus $d_g(T(2,9),T(3,5))=2$.
-Trying to generalize this example for any two torus knots $T_1$ and $T_2$ we look for the highest unknotting number $u(K)$ realized by a knot $K$, adjacent to both $T_1$ and $T_2$, and ask if $u(T_1)-u(K)+u(T_2)-u(K)$ is close to the Gordian distance $d_g(T_1,T_2)$.
-An ambitious future goal is to use such Gordian adjacencies to determine Gordian distances between all torus knots up to a constant factor, similarly to what was done by Baader for cobordism distance~\cite{Baader_ScissorEq}.
+The converse inequality can be proven using signatures; thus, $d_G(T(2,9),T(3,5))=2$.
+Trying to generalize this example for any two torus knots $T_1$ and $T_2$ we look for the highest unknotting number $u(K)$ realized by a knot $K$, adjacent to both $T_1$ and $T_2$, and ask if $u(T_1)-u(K)+u(T_2)-u(K)$ is close to the Gordian distance $d_G(T_1,T_2)$.
+An ambitious future goal is to use such Gordian adjacencies to determine Gordian distances between all torus knots up to a constant factor, similarly to what was done for cobordism distance by Baader~\cite{Baader_ScissorEq}.